 Jenny Landreth is an editor and writer.
 She is the author of Great Trees of London (Time Out Publications) and Swimming London (Aurum Press, 2014).
 Jenny was the main contributor to the Guardian’s weekly swimming blog, writing on everything from pool rules, to swimming with children, and where to swim in New York.
 She is slightly more caustic on her own blog that reviews pools in the capital, www.http://swimmingroundlondon.blogspot.co.uk.
 She also occasionally reviews TV for the New Statesman.

-In May 2017, Bloomsbury will publish Swell, Jenny's part memoir, part social history of women swimmers and how they were denied access to public swimming for generations.
+In May 2017, Bloomsbury published Swell: a Waterbiography, Jenny's part memoir, part social history of women swimmers and how they were denied access to public swimming for generations.
+Swell was shortlisted for the William Hill Sports Book of the Year and was named as The Sunday Times Sports Book of the Year.

 Jenny lives in London.
 When she’s not in, you’ll find her at Tooting Lido, Europe’s largest cold water pool, and her spiritual home.